Real-Time Dust Monitoring Drives Award-Winning Study of Particulate Matter in China

 Shaoxing EPA used bespoke software to show the real-time monitoring data from the Dust Sentry on their internal management platform, which included a mobile phone app that made the data public.

 “Now we can do environment forewarning.
 Data itself can speak, it’s a progress from total quantity control to quality improvement.”

 Director of Shaoxing EPA

 The two-phase project was inspected and accepted respectively in December 2016 and July 2017.
 Shaoxing now uses the PM2.5 data to rank 90 towns/sub-districts monthly and calculate the top 10 and bottom 10 towns/sub-districts in order to evaluate and address their air quality management capability.

-“In the past we didn’t have data to speak, now every town has monitoring data, territorial responsibility awareness of town government increases a lot”, says Jing Wu, Chief Engineer of Shaoxing EPA.
+“In the past, we didn’t have data to speak, now every town has monitoring data, territorial responsibility awareness of town government increases a lot”, says Jing Wu, Chief Engineer of Shaoxing EPA.

 The project in Shaoxing was reported by China Environment News on its first column of the front page in February 2017.
-China Environment News is a state-level news agency directly under Ministry of Ecology and Environment of China.
+China Environment News is a state-level news agency directly under the Ministry of Ecology and Environment of China.

 In November 2017, a team of experts organized by Clean Air Alliance of China (CAAC) went to Shaoxing and did a site inspection and evaluation.
 The Dust Sentry network produced good data quality and displayed long-term stability of sensor-based PM2.5 monitor, which exceeded the experts’ expectations.
-Shanghai DST won the 3rd ‘Bluetech Award’ from CAAC on Advanced Monitoring Technology for their solution, system integration and technical service in the Shaoxing project.
+Shanghai DST won the 3rd ‘Bluetech Award’ from CAAC on Advanced Monitoring Technology for their solution, system integration, and technical service in the Shaoxing project.